 Using genre tags is a good way to organize your music.

 Having top-level genre folders is also an option.
 This allows for all music from a specific genre to be organized in one location.
 Problems can arise using this format.
 Genres are very fluid and even specific genres evolve over time.
 A trance track from 2000 sounds a lot different than one produced in 2018.
 Having date-based folders within these top-level genre folders can reduce the problem.
-If you like the sound of this structure try to keep the top level genres broad.
+If you like the sound of this structure try to keep the top-level genres broad.
 You can go into further detail in the metadata which I’ll cover further in the guide.

 Date downloaded folders can also present some unforeseen issues.
-In your music discovery journey, you may download tracks which are not new.
+In your music discovery journey, you may download tracks that are not new.
 Placing a track from five years ago into a folder for today can cause confusion.
 This issue can be resolved with metadata so it’s not a huge issue.

 If you would like to keep things in chronological order you can place any tracks in an appropriate release date folder.
 This method can be difficult to manage.
 Locating each track among hundreds of folders for importing into your software is a cumbersome way of adding songs to your DJ music library.